nobodyMO/ioBroker.photovoltaikcharts/README.md

 However, due to licensing restrictions on the commercial use of highcharts, it is unlikely that this adapter will be included in the official Android app.

 ## License
 This adapter based on highcharts and highstock.
-These are commercial products, which requere to obain a appropriate licence.
+These are commercial products, which require to obain a appropriate licence.
 Please check https://www.highcharts.com/license for licensing.
 Non commercial use of highcharts and highstock is currently free under a Creative Commons (CC) Attribution-Non-Commercial license.

 During the installation of this adapter the npm package highcharts will automaticaly downloaded and the required files are copied to the widget directory.